imamaffandi/JsMastery-tutor/README.md

 - 🌱 I’m currently learning **Next.js, React.js**

-- 👨‍💻 You can see all my project [here](https://imamaffandi.netlify.app/)
+- 👨‍💻 You can see my project [here](https://imamaffandi.netlify.app/)

 - 📫 How to reach me **imamaffandi715@gmail.com**